pabloaguilarmartinez/solana-price-tracker/README.md

 ## Considerations
 Since CoinGecko's API is returning 429 if we request every 10 seconds, I have decided to request every 15 seconds.
 This manner there is no issue with the API.

+The web is up and running on: (https://pam-solana-price-tracker.vercel.app/)[https://pam-solana-price-tracker.vercel.app/]